astropy/photutils/docs/user_guide/aperture.rst

 ------------

-The :func:`~photutils.aperture.aperture_photometry` function and the :class:`~photutils.aperture.ApertureStats` class are the main tools to perform aperture photometry on an astronomical image for a given set of apertures.
+The :func:`~photutils.aperture.aperture_photometry` function and the :class:`~photutils.aperture.ApertureStats` class are the primary tools for performing aperture photometry.
+They work in conjunction with the aperture classes.

 .. _photutils-apertures: